13 Softball Fundraiser Ideas to Take Your Program to the Next Level

 For example, If in a hit a thon a participant receives a pledge for $10 per hit and then ends up getting 8 hits on the day of the event, that $10 pledge would turn into an $80 donation for your team (8 hits x $10 = $80).

 Software not your thing?
-No problem, we also offer a 100% free, ready-to-print paper hit a thon template.
+No problem, we also offer a free to use, ready-to-print paper hit a thon template.

 Idea 9: Team Merchandise Sale